Insights

 What makes Kő Natural Stone different?

-We’re a family-run operation that sells only 100% natural Stone — no manufactured veneer, no precast, no synthetics.
+We love Stone.
+That love runs through everything we do, from the partners we choose at the quarry to the way we hand-pick samples for your project.
+Kő is a family-owned and family-run team working exclusively in authentic Natural Stone, no manufactured veneer, no precast, no synthetics.
 The majority of our material is quarried in the USA and Canada, cut to order, and shipped direct rather than sitting in a yard.
-You talk to the same team from first sample to final truck, which keeps quality tight and timelines honest.
+You talk to the same team from first sample to final truck, which keeps quality tight, timelines honest, and the project a joy to work on.

 Where does your Stone come from?

 Yes.
-Natural Stone is a non-combustible, Class A fire-rated material — it won’t ignite, feed a fire, or release toxic smoke under high heat.
+Natural Stone is a non-combustible, Class A fire-rated material, it won’t ignite, feed a fire, or release toxic smoke under high heat.
 That makes it one of the strongest cladding choices for wildfire-prone areas and Wildland-Urban Interface (WUI) zones.
-Full veneer, thin veneer, and cut-Stone accents all qualify as non-combustible cladding under IBC Chapter 7 and California Chapter 7A (WUI) requirements.
-Paired with non-combustible trim, soffits, and roofing, natural Stone is one of the most resilient exterior skins you can build.
+Full veneer, thin veneer, and Architectural Elements all qualify as non-combustible cladding under IBC Chapter 7 and California Chapter 7A (WUI) requirements.
+Paired with non-combustible trim, soffits, and roofing, Natural Stone is one of the most resilient exterior skins you can build.

 Section 02